 Dr. Visel received his undergraduate degree from Bethel College, a four-year liberal arts Christian school in St. Paul, MN.
 He then earned his DDS from the University of Minnesota School of Dentistry.
 Continuing education is important to Dr. Visel.
-He has received certifications in orthodontics/TMJ (Rondeau postgraduate classes), dental implants, and oral surgery.
+He has completed studies and has vast experience in TMJ (Rondeau postgraduate classes), dental implants, oral surgery, and laser techniques.

 On August 1, 1983, Dr. Visel worked his first day as a private practice dentist in a small town in Illinois.
 This is where he developed the skills for comprehensive dentistry.
 Patients would come to him looking for solutions and not wanting to be referred out of town.
 It is also where he learned to love a challenge.

 The best part of Dr. Visel’s job is taking on a difficult case and making a huge difference in the quality of life that person can have.
 Whether the solution is implants, straightening teeth, TMJ treatment, or just a great filling, Dr. Visel understands that his dentistry can and will affect his patients’ quality of life for their lifetime.
 Dr. Visel also prioritizes helping those in need.
 He has been on 10 dental mission trips to Tegucigalpa, Honduras.
 He says, “It is incredible to be a part of someone’s life in a third-world country.”